Northeast Heat Wave Smashed May Record In Philly | Weather.com

 ByJonathan Erdman

-A zone of sinking air moving eastward at a turtle's pace began in the West earlier last week and was responsible for record warmth from coast-to-coast.
-This temporary bubble of high pressure has set up near the East Coast, and coupled with warm southwesterly winds, is sending temperatures soaring in much of the East.
+A zone of sinking air moving eastward at a turtle's pace began in the West and was responsible for record warmth from coast-to-coast.
+This temporary bubble of high pressure set up near the East Coast, and coupled with warm southwesterly winds, sent temperatures soaring in much of the East.

-One small solace of this forecast is it will only be modestly humid in the Northeast, with dew points only as high as the 50s or 60s expected, rather than the oppressive 70s often found in summer.
+Fortunately it was only modestly humid in the Northeast, with dew points only as high as the 60s expected, rather than the oppressive 70s often found in summer.

 (MORE: What Does The Dew Point Mean?)